binghao-huang/binghao-huang.github.io/docs/index.md

 ### RESEARCH & WORKING EXPERIENCES

 Research Assistant, Xiaolong Wang’s Group, UC San Diego                                                                             Sep2021- now

 •	Manipulation of a Robot arm with Dexterous Hand based on ROS, building the arm-hand system with hardware design, control, and trajectory optimization.

-•	Dexterous manipulation policy via RL with Point Cloud input: (1) the first policy learning-based framework that achieves such generalization results with dexterous hands.
-(2) Applied RL algorism in the real robot system to overcome Sim2Real gap.
+•	Dexterous manipulation RL policy with Point Cloud input and applied it to the real robot system to overcome Sim2Real gap.

-•	Continuous human-like robot grasping motion for Dexterous manipulation: (1) Perform sampling with Continuous Grasping Function(CGF) to generate different grasping plans in the simulator.
-(2) Transfer the sampling of grasping to the real robot.

 •	Working on tactile sensor ‘digit’ to reduce the Sim2Real gap in Dexterous manipulation